 how to make authentic AVPN approved Neapolitan pizza dough

 how to stretch, top, and cook to AVPN standards

 During this interactive course, you’ll get straight to work learning to mix, stretch, top and cook pizza just like they do in Naples while being immersed in the art and cultural heritage of Neapolitan pizza makers.

 The class is open to Ooni oven owners and future owners, alike.
 Expect to come out the other side of this Ooni pizza experience with a rich understanding of Neapolitan pizza making traditions like the iconic Neapolitan slap, individual instruction from pizzaiolo Peter Surace, and a participant certificate to flash around at your future pizza parties.

 All classes are taught in English via Zoom.

 Each day's class last for 2 hours.
-Class are offered on the following dates:

 This course will be provided by Ooni Limited and facilitated by AVPN.